matique/rows_controller/README.md

 The methods may be redefined in OrdersController overwritting the methods from RowsController.

-Protected low level methods like 'resources' may be redefined as well.
+Low level methods like 'resources' may be redefined as well.
 An example:

     def resources